What is the League Against Cruel Sports?

 We rely entirely on the generosity of our supporters as we don't receive any government or lottery funding.
 We are honoured that some of our supporters choose to remember us in their Will, which is a key source of our funding.
 You can always find our Accounts on the Charity Commission website, and our Annual Review on our website, which give full information about our income and activities for the previous financial year.

 Can I visit your sanctuaries?

 Our sanctuaries are not routinely open to the public, in order to protect the many and varied species of wildlife living on the sanctuaries.
-We sometimes have events there, though, and some group and school visits can be facilitated.
+We occasionally hold supporter events on our sanctuaries and school visits can be facilitated.
 Members of the League get priority access as part of their membership.

 Why do you show such upsetting pictures and videos?